GabeScott/standard-works-vault/General Conference/1991 April - “Honour Thy Father and Thy Mother”.md

 # “Honour Thy Father and Thy Mother”

-*By Dallin H. Oaks - Of the Quorum of the Twelve Apostles*
+By Elder Dallin H. Oaks - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1991 General Conference*